-ITPROG 10152132 Web Software Developer Internship
+ITPROG 10152132 Web Software Developer Internship 3 Credits/Units

-Opportunities for students to learn and practice Web programming and analysis techniques through activities and experiences in an actual information systems department.
+Opportunities for students to gain experience in Web software development through an internship in an actual information systems department.
 Students will seek internship opportunities and interview to be selected for internships.
 The student spends approximately 216 hours over the course of the semester at the internship site.
 If no internship is available, a special project may be substituted for the internship by consent of the instructor.
-Activities include designing and testing new web programs, designing and modifying existing web programs, object oriented systems analysis and design, and sharing experiences with other interns.
+Activities can include requirements gathering, software development, and testing of new and existing web software.
+In addition, students will share internship experiences with other students at the end of the term.